bwshockley/XYZReader/README.md

 # XYZReader
-An app for testing Android Material Design.
-This is a basic feed reader, with space filling data for a demonstration of the UI only.
+An app for implementing Android Material Design philosophies.
+This is a basic feed reader, with dummy data for a demonstration of the UI only.
+This could be connected to a real backend for providing the latest of your feeds.

 ## Code Example